stvtixrdio/Stvtixrdio/README.md

 </div>

-and ofc my best friend to! marlowe o_0 i love my best friend's
+and ofc I'm taken by someone. 👀